-Plants to try: 'Coccineus’ (dark green leaves and magenta flowers), ‘Pink Chintz’ (fuzzy gray-green leaves with salmon-pink flowers), ‘Purple Carpet’ (dark green leaves and bright lavender-purple flowers)
+Plants to try: 'Coccineus’ (dark green leaves, magenta flowers), ‘Pink Chintz’ (fuzzy gray-green leaves, salmon-pink flowers), ‘Purple Carpet’ (dark green leaves, bright lavender-purple flowers)

 CREEPING PHLOX (Phlox subulata)

 Few ground covers can match the beauty of creeping phlox when it blooms in spring.
-Unlike its taller cousin garden phlox, it grows to a maximum height of only 6 inches, covering the ground with a carpet of colorful flowers in shades of lavender, pink, rose, and purple.
-The blooms last for weeks, often continuing through early June, leaving in their wake an attractive evergreen cushion of needle-like foliage.
+Unlike taller garden phlox, it grows to a height of only 6 inches, covering the ground with a carpet of colorful flowers in shades of lavender, pink, rose, and purple.
+Blooms last for weeks—often through early June—leaving behind evergreen, needle-like foliage.